ginstrom/kanji-recognition/cline_docs/codebaseSummary.md

 4. `process_kanji_dict()` converts images to two-bit black and white
 5. `prepare.py` orchestrates the entire ETL process:
    - Processes one ETL9G file at a time
-   - Stores each file's processed images in a separate pickle file (e.g., `etl9g_data_01.pkl`)
+   - Stores processed images in an LMDB database with keys in the format `character_index_source`
-   - Implements a checkpoint mechanism to resume processing from the last successfully processed file
-   - Loads data from all pickle files for splitting
-   - Splits the data into train, validation, and test sets using `split_dataset()`
+   - Uses a defaultdict-based index to track character occurrences
+   - Stores metadata about the dataset in the LMDB database
-   - Saves the split datasets to separate pickle files in the output/prep directory
+   - Saves the LMDB database to the output/prep directory

 ## Project Structure